mariamarinr/LAR_Evolution/README.md

 - `clean_fasta.py` - Filters raw sequence data for quality control.

 ### Expression Analysis
-- `LMM-analysis-plot.R` - Conducts linear mixed-effects modeling (LMM) analysis on RNA-seq data, performs post-hoc comparisons, and visualizes gene expression patterns with boxplots and violin plots.
+- `LMM-analysis_plot.R` - Conducts linear mixed-effects modeling (LMM) analysis on RNA-seq data, performs post-hoc comparisons, and visualizes gene expression patterns with boxplots and violin plots.

 ## Usage
 Each script contains comments and instructions for execution.
 To run a script, ensure you have the required dependencies installed.
 Example: